 Samples of Placemats and ideas for quilting

 For all of the placemats below, I used a variegated thread for the topstitching and quilting.
 A variegated thread can add additional interest to the placemat.
-Use any thread which coordinates with your fabrics.
+Use any thread that coordinates with your fabrics.

 This ship in the bottle placemat has horizontally quilted lines.
 These were quilted as described in the tutorial.

 For this placemat, I cut the directional fabric incorrectly.
-For this one, I simply quilted across the center in each direction once.
+For this one, I quilted across the center in each direction once.
 This is more simple, but it will still hold the placemat together.

 We hope this gives you many ideas for quilting your placemats.
 There are so many options.
 This is a wonderful project to use some of those decorative stitches on your sewing machine.